C$^*$-diagonals in AH-algebras arising from generalized diagonal connecting maps: spectrum and uniqueness: Preliminaries

 \subsection{AH-algebras from Generalized Diagonal Connecting Maps}

 We will consider AH-algebras $A=\varinjlim(A_n,\phi_n)$ of a certain form, where for each $n\in \mathbb{N}$ we have

 where each $Z_n^i$ is a connected compact Hausdorff space, sometimes referred to as a \emph{base space}, and $r_n^i\in\mathbb{N}$, $p_n^i\in C(Z_n^i)\otimes M_{r_n^i}$ is a projection, for $i\in \{1,2,\ldots,N_n\}$.
 The C$^*$-algebras $A_n$ will be referred to as the \emph{building blocks} of the inductive limit.
-The class containing such building blocks will be denoted \textbf{AH}.
+The direct summands of such building blocks are precisely the homogeneous C$^*$-algebras, and we will denote by \textbf{H} the class consisting of all finite direct sums of homogeneous C$^*$-algebras (i.e. C$^*$-algebras that have the same form as $A_n$).
 The $*$-homomorphisms $\phi_n$, which will be referred to as the \emph{connecting maps} of the inductive limit, are assumed to be unital and injective (note that by \cite[Theorem~2.1]{EGL05} we may always reduce to the injective case), and to be of a \emph{generalized diagonal} form: letting $\phi_n^{ji}$ denote the canonical composition

 we require that, for $a\in A_{n}^i$,